FBI seeing ‘explosion’ in reports of young boys being extorted online

-As many children enter winter break, the FBI is imploring parents and caregivers to talk with their kids about financial sextortion schemes to prevent them from happening in the first place.

-“Armed with the information in this alert message, parents, caregivers, and children themselves should feel empowered to detect fake identities, take steps to reject any attempt to obtain private material, and if targeted, have a plan to seek help from a trusted adult.”Assistant Attorney General Kenneth A. Polite, Jr. of the Justice Department’s Criminal Division

-If you or your child fall victim to financial sextortion, they should report it to their local FBI field office by calling 1-800-CALL-FBI or report it online at tips.fbi.gov.
+If you or your child fall victim to financial sextortion, you should report it to their local FBI field office by calling 1-800-CALL-FBI or report it online at tips.fbi.gov.

 The National Center for Missing and Exploited Children outlined steps parents and young people can take if they or their child are a victim of sextortion, including: